SoulOnFire/gumer-psn-php/README.md

 ##Requirements
 * A valid PSN account
 * A webserver (can be locally or hosted somewhere)
-* Some brain, you can directly call the PHP functions if you know what you do, or use JavaScript to call the Toro links and exchange data (I mainly used POST as the method)
+* Some brain

 ##Installing
 I don't have to explain this, do I?

 ##Usage

+You can directly call the PHP functions if you know what you do, or use JavaScript to call the Toro links and exchange data (I mainly used POST as the method)

 ###PHP
 ```php
 // Login